-A public broadcasting advocate for nearly 40 years, John has founded community radio and television stations and brought wireless broadband services dedicated to schools and nonprofits to markets throughout the United States.
-In 1995, John spearheaded the launch of Free Speech TV (FSTV), which reaches an over-the-air audience of 30 million households nationwide.
-In 1983, John founded the EBS organizations, five non-profit organizations that obtained licenses in what is now the Educational Broadband Service (EBS) band.
-Utilizing the organizations’ spectrum, commercial operator Clearwire, in concert with principal investor Sprint Wireless, delivers 4G broadband to many major U.S. cities.
-In exchange for the use of this spectrum, Clearwire provides the EBS organizations with royalties, which the organizations allocate to their operations and philanthropic efforts.
+A public media advocate for 40 years, John has founded community radio and television stations and brought wireless broadband services to cities throughout the United States.
+In 1980, John founded KBDI-TV in the Denver area, now known as CPT12.
+In 1983, he started what is now called Voqal — five non-profit organizations that obtained licenses in the Educational Broadband Service (EBS) band.
+Utilizing the organizations’ spectrum, commercial operator Clearwire, now a Sprint subsidiary, delivers 4G wireless broadband to most major U.S. cities.
+In exchange for the use of this spectrum, Clearwire provides the Voqal organizations with royalties, which they allocate to their operations and grant-making efforts.
+In 1995, John started Free Speech TV, a Denver-based progressive TV network which is seen on DISH Network, DirecTV, Roku and the web.
 John lives in Boulder, CO.

 Garlin Gilchrist II

-Garlin Gilchrist II is the National Campaign Director at MoveOn.org and the founder of Detroit Diaspora.
-A former Microsoft Engineer and Director of New Media at the Center for Community Change, Garlin works to erase boundaries between traditional political organizing and online activism as a speaker, trainer, practitioner, and participant in movements that encourage collective action for community change.
-Garlin joined Voqal USA in 2011 and lives in Washington, D.C.
+Garlin Gilchrist II is the Deputy Technology Director for Civic Community Engagement for the City of Detroit and the founder of Detroit Diaspora.
+Prior to working for the City of Detroit, Garlin was the National Campaign Director at MoveOn.org A former Microsoft Engineer and Director of New Media at the Center for Community Change, Garlin works to erase boundaries between traditional political organizing and online activism as a speaker, trainer, practitioner, and participant in movements that encourage collective action for community change.
+Garlin joined Voqal in 2011 and lives in Detroit.

 Barbara K. Iverson

-Barbara teaches at Columbia College Chicago.
-She is co-founder, publisher, and web master for Chicagotalks.org, a community and citizen journalism news site supported by Columbia.
+Barbara was on the Communications and Media Innovation Faculty at Columbia College Chicago for 25 years.
+She is a co-founder, publisher and webmaster for Chicagotalks.org, a community and citizen journalism news site supported by Columbia.
 Barbara has been working with digital technology in education and progressive media for nearly 30 years.
 Before coming to Columbia, she taught in the Chicago Public Schools.
 In 2005 she founded Chicago Bloggers Meetup.
-Other interests and area of expertise include social media, online publishing, mobile journalism, and open data.
+Other interests and area of expertise include social media, online publishing, mobile journalism and open data.
 When not logged in somewhere, Barbara can be found riding her bike.
-Barbara joined Voqal Chicago in 2009 and lives in Chicago, IL.
+Barbara joined Voqal in 2009 and lives in Chicago, IL.

 Daniel X. O'Neil

-Dan is the Executive Director of the Smart Chicago Collaborative, a civic organization devoted to making lives better in Chicago through technology.
-Prior to the Smart Chicago, Daniel was a co-founder of and People Person for EveryBlock, a neighborhood news and discussion site serving 16 cities.
-Prior to EveryBlock, O’Neil spent 10 years as an Internet strategist and project manager for Streams Online Media, one of the first web design firms in Chicago.
-He’s developed dozens of Web sites for nonprofits, schools, and small businesses using easy-to-use and inexpensive tools such as weblogs, wikis, and social networking sites.
+Dan is the Director of Business Strategy & Product Development at Ad Hoc, a small software company that came out of the successful HealthCare.gov rescue effort.
+Prior to working at Ad Hoc, Dan was the Executive Director of the Smart Chicago Collaborative, a civic organization devoted to making lives better in Chicago through technology.
+Prior to the Smart Chicago, Dan was a co-founder of and People Person for EveryBlock, a neighborhood news and discussion site serving 16 cities.
+Prior to EveryBlock, Dan spent 10 years as an internet strategist and project manager for Streams Online Media, one of the first web design firms in Chicago.
+He’s developed dozens of websites for nonprofits, schools, and small businesses using easy-to-use and inexpensive tools such as weblogs, wikis, and social networking sites.
 In June of 2011 he was honored by the White House as a Champion of Change for Technology and Innovation.
 Dan has a degree in English and Anthropology from the University of Illinois at Chicago.
 Dan joined Voqal in 2010 and lives in Chicago, IL.

-Joe is the Co-Founer of Push IO, a leading provider of mobile push notifications for broadcasters, sports leagues and global enterprises.
-Before Push IO, Joe founded Metafy LLC, a Boulder, Colorado based software boutique developing a suite of prototype iPhone applications for a Fortune 100 financial services company.
-In addition to pioneering work in internet radio and managing several startups, Joe spent three years as a researcher at the Apple Electronic Media Lab in the mid 90s.
-Joe joined Voqal Denver in 2005 and lives in Boulder, CO.
+Joe is the Senior Director, Push Operations & Adoption at Oracle.
+Joe has been involved in several successful start-ups including Push IO, a leading provider of mobile push notifications for broadcasters, sports leagues and global enterprises and Metafy LLC, a Boulder, Colorado based software boutique developing a suite of prototype iPhone applications for a Fortune 100 financial services company.
+In addition to pioneering work in Internet radio and managing several startups, Joe spent three years as a researcher at the Apple Electronic Media Lab in the mid 90s.
+Joe joined Voqal in 2005 and lives in Boulder, CO.

 Frances “Pancha” Valdez

-Pancha joined Voqal USA in 1993 and lives in Alamosa, CO.
+Pancha joined Voqal in 1993 and lives in Alamosa, Colorado.